idvorkin/idvorkin.github.io/_d/time_off.md

 - Prioritize your todo items early
   - Recall they'll be psychic weight
   - Get them done early, or they'll drag you down.
+- Create a won't do list
+  - I can get sucked into programming, but I want to avoid it.
 - Write up your phychic Weight
   - Just naming it helps you get it under control.

 ### Balance

-- Family time feels fantastic
+- Balance, it's all about balance!
+- Pay yourself first, gives you the energy and strength for everything else.
   - Make sure to do magic
   - Make sure to do hot tub
+  - Your positive habits charge you up, do them!
-- My habits are energizing, the time spent is still energy positive.
+  - My habits are energizing, the time spent is actually time positive from additional magic.
-- If I don't force my self to maintain my habits, and stay balanced - I won't (I did zero magic).
+  - If I don't force my self to maintain my habits, and stay balanced - I won't
+- Hobbies are OK if part of charging up
+  - Before family wakes up
+  - Tell family the plans so they aren't surprised and expectations are set.
   - Tech/content time before the kids wake up is totally fine.
-- Balance, it's all about balance!
-- Your positive habits charge you up, do them!
+- Family time feels fantastic
 - If I don't force my self to maintain my habits, and stay balanced - I won't (I did zero magic).
 - My habits are energizing, the time spent is still energy positive.
 - Family time feels fantastic
 - Make sure to do magic
-- Make sure to do hot tub
+- TODOs
+  - Check in frequently on what needs to get done
-- Get my todo items checked off early instead of letting them drag (I could have got my hot tub working early too)
+  - Get my todo items checked off early instead of letting them drag

 ### Physical Health

 - **GET A GYM MEMBERSHIP** - Gym is a fantastic place to focus on strength and renewal and anchor the day.
 I got a gym membereship with GoodLife, let me do my top pirorities daily, even had a massage chair.

 - **Bring bands, light gym equipment** - Have everything to stretch and self massage, and light workouts

   - Heavy bands/light bands; Peanut ball; Harsh foam roller; Gripper (need it for my wrist)

+- **Do extra streches/cardio** - Remember energy positive, and keeps you injury free.

 ### Emotional Health